Prepare the map and form

 Add a field to the community cleanup layer

 The layer you just created contains a field to hold various types of litter that the participant can record during the event.
 The plan is for the participants to work in groups.
 Next, you'll add a field to store group names, and configure it with a list of group names, to make it easier for the teams to record which team cleaned up a given piece of litter.

-- Click the Data tab and click Fields.
+- On your Esri Community Cleanup item details page, on the ribbon, click the Data tab and click Fields.